Postdiction: Skepticism

 These types are not exclusive, so a prediction could be vague, statistically likely and open-ended at the same time.

-Magic trick

-In a magic trick, postdiction allows the magician to write down an audience member's answer while asking a following question, thus misleading the audience into thinking they is writing down their prediction for the answer to the second question.

 Cognitive science

 In cognitive science, postdiction is the justification process that allows a reader to make sense of a concept in a given context.
 The term was coined by psychologist Walter Kintsch in 1980 and refined by cognitive scientist Afzal Upal in 2005.
 Heath & Heath used Upal's definition without explicitly citing him in their 2007 book Made to Stick.
 Concepts that can be justified in a given context are called postdictable.

 Neuroscience

 In neuroscience, postdiction indicates that the brain collects up information after an event before it retrospectively decides what happened at the time of the event (Eagleman and Sejnowski, 2000).
 Postdiction is a particular interpretation of experimental results showing temporal integration of information, and it has been largely debated.

 The duration of the window of temporal integration of sensory information ranges between tens to hundreds of milliseconds.
 Its duration significantly varies across tasks, so there may be several postdictive windows of integration, and they are consistent across subjects.
 The duration of the postdictive windows of integration is supposedly hardwired in our brain, but it could be extended by training subjects to systematic delays between causally bounded events.
 The postdictive window is believed to be triggered by highly salient sensory events acting as resets, such as abrupt stimuli onset and saccadic eye movements.

 Postdiction is argued to play a central role in shaping our sense of agency, by compressing the perceived interval between a voluntary action and its external sensory consequence.

 Postdictive mechanisms are believed to constantly underlie our perception, and can be revealed by some perceptual illusions: for example, in the flash lag illusion and the cutaneous rabbit illusion the location of moving stimuli are mistakenly perceived due to their falling within the same postdictive window of integration.